Stationary acoustic black hole solutions in Bose-Einstein condensates and their Borel analysis: Acknowledgments

 \section{Acknowledgments}

 We are grateful to the DOE for support under the Fermilab Quantum Consortium.
+We are grateful to Dr. Sergei Khlebnikov and Dr. Chen-Lung Hung for various comments and discussions.
 S.V wishes to acknowledge valuable discussions with Akilesh Venkatesh and Kunaal Joshi on numerical techniques.
 We also wish to acknowledge valuable computational resources provided by RCAC (Rosen Center For Advanced Computing) at Purdue University.